Sex and intimate relationships

 People with dementia in care homes may form new sexual relationships with other care home residents.
 As long as both parties agree and have capacity to consent to these relationships, then care home staff should respect such relationships.

 It may be difficult for staff to balance residents' needs for privacy against their need to be cared for and looked after.
 For example, a person may need assistance washing and bathing directly following sex.
 Staff should also respect the confidentiality of relationships between residents and do not have to disclose information to relatives and other parties.

 Maintaining a healthy relationship

 Living with dementia can put a strain on relationships, both for the person with dementia and for their partner, particularly if they are in the early stages of dementia.
-However, there is much you can do to keep a relationship positive.
-Spending time apart socialising, or following satisfying or creative pursuits can boost each partner's self-esteem and give them something to share with the other.
-Taking part in activities as a couple or a family unit, such as putting together photo albums, joining a local group, or going on day trips, can also help people focus on the positive aspects of the relationship.
+However, there is plenty you can do to maintain a positive relationship.
+Spending time apart socialising, or keeping up with satisfying or creative pursuits can boost each partner's self-esteem and give them something to share with the other.
+Taking part in activities as a couple or a family unit can also help people focus on the positive aspects of the relationship.
+Such examples could include putting together photo albums, joining a local group, or going on day trips.

 It is also important that you both have plenty of support to help you adjust to any changes.
 If you are worried or upset by something, discussing your feelings and concerns with someone who understands can often help.